File a North Carolina DBA yourself with our simple step-by-step guide. It’s free and easy!

 LegalZoom and Rocket Lawyer are both reliable services that take care of all legal paperwork on your behalf.LegalZoom ($99 + State Fee) Rocket Lawyer ($99 + State Fee)

 Is your brand name already taken, too similar to another, or are there any potential trademark issues?
 To be prudent use the NC Secretary of State’s Business Name Search tool, as well as the TESS System through the U.S. Patent & Trademark Office and check.

 The next step is determining exactly which DBA forms you need to file.
 Head to this Business Forms section that lists them out.
-If you don’t have legal counsel and aren’t working with a professional filing service…take your time!
+If you don’t have legal counsel and aren’t working with a DBA filing service be sure to read everything carefully and take your time.

 Some will be easier and less complex than others, just follow the instructions on each to the letter and then there are two ways to submit: mail or online.
 Or, you could deliver yourself if you happen to already be in the area.

 If you choose to mail, you must be meticulous to avoid being denied.
 Some of the information that you need to prepare include:

 Upon completion, double and triple-check every entry before having them notarized.